 7. Border Terrier

-The Border Terrier was used along with the hound on hunts to locate and chase their prey.
-The small size of the Terrier also enables it to flush out the target from tiny spaces very quickly.
+The Border Terrier was used alongside the hound on hunts to locate and chase their prey.
+The small size of the terrier also enables it to flush out the target from tiny spaces very quickly.
 They are playful, gentle, and loving dogs.
 If you are looking for a dog that knows how to hunt prey and play with children, the Border Terrier is the furry companion you should bring home.

 Border Terrier Details